This expedition includes:

 The expedition is bookended with time at Deer Hill’s Basecamp in Mancos, CO.
 From Days 1 to 3, participants get to know each other as they pack group and personal gear for their river expedition.
 At the end of their expedition, the group returns to Basecamp (Days 19-21) for hot showers and home-cooked meals.
 The final full day will include a closing ceremony and celebration with a cookout and slideshow.

 Transitions between sections occur in the field.
-The group is at Basecamp only at the beginning and end of the expedition.
+The group is at Basecamp only at the beginning and end of the expedition, and for a transition between the backpacking and service sections.

 I have been doing similar outdoor adventure trips for the past five summers, but I have never experienced anything like I have this summer at Deer Hill.Lily, participant